awslabs/ml-io/doc/python/tensor.md

 ## DeviceKind
 Represents a device kind that has data processing capabilities such as CPU or CUDA-capable GPU.
 Note that instances of `DeviceKind` can only be constructed in C++.

-> As of today ML-IO does not have GPU support and the only available device kind is CPU.
+> As of today MLIO does not have GPU support and the only available device kind is CPU.

 ### Properties
 #### cpu (static)